Frequently Asked Questions about the TBID

 How will the funds be spent?

 The funds will be spent as generally outlined in the Management District Plan and specifically detailed in the annual Marketing and Sales Plan.
-A high-level breakdown is listed on the TBID one-sheet (available on www.MLTBID.com ).
-The majority of the funding will be spent on marketing and sales efforts to bring people to Mammoth Lakes during historically slower times of the year (midweek winter, spring and fall shoulder seasons and summer) as well as to maintain air service through paying air service minimum revenue guarantees (subsidies).
+The majority of the funding will be spent on educating visitors, as well as marketing and sales efforts to attract destination visitors who stay longer and spend more money in town, and to bring people to Mammoth Lakes during historically slower times of the year (midweek winter, and spring and fall shoulder seasons) as well as to maintain destination air service through paying air service minimum revenue guarantees (subsidies).

 Will Mammoth Mountain Ski Area still maintain a strong marketing budget to compliment the TBID?

-Mammoth Mountain will continue to maintain its own marketing budgets as well as its focus on increasing visitation.
-Mammoth Mountain will also participate in all categories (lodging, restaurant, retail and ski lift tickets) of the TBID and are estimated to contribute between $2.0M and $2.5M of the total funds for TBID annually.
+Mammoth Mountain will continue to maintain its own marketing budgets as well as its focus on increasing quality destination visitation.
+Mammoth Mountain will also participate in all categories (lodging, restaurant, retail and ski lift tickets) of the TBID and are estimated to contribute between $2.5M and $3.0M of the total funds generated for TBID annually.

 What are the benefits of creating a TBID in Mammoth Lakes?